lifelike-and-believable/UnrealMoQ/README.md

 1. **Create a MoQ Client**:
    - In your Blueprint, add a variable of type `MoqClient` (Object Reference)
-   - Use "Construct Object from Class" node with `MoqClient` class
+   - Use the "Create MoQ Client" node (from the MoQ blueprint library) and assign the result to your variable

 2. **Connect to a Relay**:
    - Call `Connect` on the client with a relay URL (e.g., `https://relay.cloudflare.mediaoverquic.com`)